rpm-software-management/dnf5/doc/commands/advisory.8.rst

 ``info``
     | Print detailed information about advisories.
-    | For each matching advisory, displays: Name, Title, Severity, Type, Status, Vendor, Issued date, Description, Message, Rights, References (with Title, Id, Type, and URL), and affected packages/modules organized by collection.
+    | For each matching advisory, displays: Name, Title, Severity, Type, Status, Vendor, Issued date, Description, Message, Rights, References (with Title, Id, Type, and URL), and affected packages@IF WITH_MODULEMD@/modules @ENDIF@organized by collection.

 ``summary``
     | Print a summary count of advisories by type and severity.